-Most people eventually leave public accounting.
+Most accounting professionals eventually leave public accounting.
 Now is the time to see what’s happening in the market and to consider your options.
 Not sure you’re ready to move?
 It still makes good sense to learn about the opportunities available for accounting professionals coming out of PricewaterhouseCoopers, Deloitte, Ernst & Young and KPMG.
 There are some especially exciting and lucrative prospects for Big 4 professionals.
 Here are the top 10 reasons to consider a change now:

 - Senior Accounting